Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/03-choose-migration-path/README.md

 .NET application configurations vary depending on organizational requirements, security requirements and age of source code.
 With enterprise customers, you will typically encounter older .NET applications using .NET framework and earlier versions of .NET Core.
 Customers that are using modern .NET versions like 6 and 7 have an easier migration path because those versions are supported by all Azure PaaS Services.
 Those with older applications face several key organizational decisions around authentication, database migration and how much control they want over their environment.

-In the decision tree above, you will notice three migration options: Azure App Service, Azure Kubernetes Service, and Azure Virtual Machines.
+In the decision tree above, you will notice three migration options: [Azure App Service](https://learn.microsoft.com/azure/app-service/), [Azure Kubernetes Service](https://learn.microsoft.com/azure/aks/), and [Azure Virtual Machines](https://learn.microsoft.com/azure/virtual-machines/).
+Below you'll find a brief description of each option and what customer conditions warrant using each.

+# Basic Migrations Options

 ## Azure App Service